Chirag-ahir/JAVA-All-Basic/README.md

  What is JVM ?<br>
   JVM is a virtual machine that enables the computer to run the Java program.
 JVM acts like a run-time engine that calls the main method present in the Java code.
+JVM responsible for converting bytecode into machine specific code.

 ![](Inheritance.png)<br><br>
 ![](MethodOverLR.png)